Who should read this guide?

 For the scope of this guide, we’re mainly focused on Airbnb revenue recognition.
 It is important to point out that our template does not include many general accounts.
 We also make reference to some accounts not included in this particular template, which we’ll list here:

-- 11000 – Airbnb Payment Clearing Account – This account is created by Tallybreeze (formerly Bnbtally) but is not included in this template in particular.
+- 11000 – Airbnb Payment Clearing Account – This account is created by Tallybreeze but is not included in this template in particular.
 This account is used to apply payments to Airbnb invoices upon the day the Airbnb reservation payout is posted.
 Payouts can take 3-5 days (or longer) to arrive in the bank account after posted from Airbnb.
 Monies owed are held in this clearing account until the payouts are received in the bank.
 This account also helps to automate the reconciliation process in QuickBooks.

 - 1XXXX – Operations Bank Account – This is your business operations bank account set up with your financial institution.
 It’s a cash asset account to facilitate your Airbnb Arbitrage day-to-day business operations.